Home » Recipe Index » Asian Sauce Recipes – Homemade Sauces & Spreads » Taiwanese Sweet Mayonnaise Recipe (Homemade Sweet Mayo)

 Serving Suggestions

-These two homemade mayo variations are incredibly versatile!
-Use them as spreads, dips, or even finishing touches to upgrade your everyday meals.
-Spread them on mini burger buns, toast, sandwiches, or beef floss bread.
+This homemade sweet mayo is incredibly versatile!
+Use it as spread, dip, or even finishing touches to upgrade your everyday meals.
+Spread it on mini burger buns, toast, sandwiches, or beef floss bread.
 They’re also perfect as creamy dressings for salads or dips for your crispy fish and chips.

 What is sweet mayonnaise made of?